Holidays with Autism: 7 Tips to Keep It Jolly and Inclusive!

 1. Great Places to Visit during Holidays with Autism

 Your holidays with autism may not look like everyone else’s, but that doesn’t make them any less meaningful or memorable.
-Fortunately, wherever you live, many incredible autism and sensory-friendly options like sensory-friendly movie nights with AMC, autism-friendly game rooms or park attractions, cruises, shopping times, and family photography sessions can be accommodating to help you enjoy the moment.
+Fortunately, wherever you live, many incredible autism and sensory-friendly options in Massachusetts and New Hampshire, autism-friendly game rooms or park attractions, cruises, shopping times, and family photography sessions can be accommodating to help you enjoy the moment.

 1. Set Expectations with Your Family Before Holiday Events